Applies to: Databricks SQL Databricks Runtime

 Alternatively you can reference a storage credential to which you have been granted access.

-Using external tables abstracts away the storage path, external location, and storage credential for users whom are granted access to the external table.
+Using external tables abstracts away the storage path, external location, and storage credential for users who are granted access to the external table.

-To avoid accidental data loss, do not register a schema (database) to a location with existing data or create new external tables in a location managed by a schema.
-Dropping a schema will recursively delete all data files in the managed location.
+Therefore, to avoid accidental data loss, you should never register a schema in a Hive metastore to a location with existing data.
+Nor should you create new external tables in a location managed by Hive metastore schemas or containing Unity Catalog managed tables.

 The following diagram describes the relationship between: